Yamato 1/60 YF-19 Toys

 2) Gun (with removable magazine gimmick)

-3) Replacement ABS front canards (allegedly because the POM plastic canards on the toy are hard for customizers to paint)
+3) Replacement ABS front canards (the POM plastic canards installed on the toy are hard for customizers to paint)

-4) 2x Display stand adaptors for Yamato Launch Arm Display Stand (1 GERWALK, 1 Battroid)
+4) 2x Display stand adapters for Yamato Launch Arm Display Stand (1 filghter/GERWALK, 1 Battroid)

 In a bag behind the cardboard tray that holds the plastic clam shell you’ll also find: